Foliations by spacelike hypersurfaces on Lorentz manifolds: Umbilical foliations by spacelike hypersufaces on Lorentz manifolds

 We now turn our attention to umbilical foliations by spacelike hypersurfaces to investigate the effect of the curvature of the ambient on the leaves.
 We remark that, for Riemannian manifolds of constant curvature, this problem has been considered in \cite{gomesumb}.

-As before, $M$ is an $(n+1)-$dimensional Lorentz manifold and $\mathcal{F}$ a spacelike foliation by hypersufaces on $M$.
+As before, $M$ is an $(n+1)-$dimensional Lorentz manifold and $\mathcal{F}$ a spacelike foliation by hypersurfaces on $M$.
 Then we can choose a unit timelike vector field $N$, defined on $M$, that is normal to the leaves of $\mathcal{F}$.

 \begin{proposition} Let $\mathcal{F}$ be a spacelike foliation by hypersurfaces on a $n+1$-dimensional Lorentz manifold $M$ and let $N$ be a timelike unit vector field normal to the leaves of $\mathcal{F}$.
 Suppose that $\{e_1,...,e_n,e_{n+1}\}$ is an adapted frame field for a neighbourhood $U\subset M$ such that $e_{n+1}=N$.
 Then on $U$ we get the following identity: